Vestas Wind Systems A/S – Annual report – 31 December 2020

-All consideration from contracts with customers is included in the amounts presented above.
+All considerations from contracts with customers are included in the amounts presented above.

-At the end of 2018, the average remaining duration in service order backlog was approx. seven years, with a spread up to 33 years.
-For the Power solutions segment, projects are normally expected to be delivered within 1-3 years.
+At the end of 2020, the average remaining duration in the service order backlog is approx. nine years (2019: eight years), with a range up to 30 years (2019: 30 years).
+For the Power Solutions segment, projects are normally to be delivered within 1-3 years (2019: 1-3 years).

 It should be emphasised that Vestas’ accounting policies only allow the recognition of revenue when the control has passed to the customer, either at a point in time or over time.
 Disruptions in production and challenges in relation to shipment of wind turbines and installation hereof, for example bad weather, lack of grid connections, and similar matters, may thus cause delays that could affect the timing of the satisfaction of the future performance obligations within the backlog.

-Furthermore, it should be emphasised that the backlog is forward-looking in nature and the backlog is a subset of Vestas’ potential future revenue.
+Furthermore, it should be emphasised that the order backlog is forward-looking in nature and a subset of Vestas’ potential future revenue.